 Following receipt of the faculty grievance form, the second-level administrator or designated representative meets with the grievant within five weekdays.
-The second-level administrator may request the immediate supervisor of the grievant be present; the grievant may similarly request that a representative of his or her choice from among the university faculty be present.
+The second-level administrator may request the immediate supervisor of the grievant be present; the grievant may similarly request that a chosen representative from among the university faculty be present.
 Unless the grievant is represented by a member of the faculty who is also a lawyer, the second-level administrator does not have legal counsel present.
-The second-level administrator gives the grievant a written decision on the faculty grievance form within five weekdays after the meeting, citing reasons for his or her decision.
+The second-level administrator gives the grievant a written decision on the faculty grievance form within five weekdays after the meeting, citing reasons for the decision.
 If the second-level administrator's written response to the grievance is satisfactory to the grievant it ends the matter.